 We’ve also learned strategies for transitioning to a better, sober life.
 Old friends and familiar places can make us want to drink, which is why it’s so important to build a new network of sober friends to help us stay on track.

 Sobriety isn’t just about not drinking; it’s about building a new, fulfilling life without alcohol.
 We’ve started new hobbies, moved to new neighborhoods and generally done whatever it takes to maintain our sobriety.

 Many of us have stumbled along the way, but we have kept working the 12 Steps, working with our sponsors and ultimately found happiness in sobriety.
 Because we’ve stumbled ourselves, we can help new members identify those stumbling blocks or triggers which may lead to drinking.
-We have been in your shoes, and we believe that our A.A. community can help you just as it has helped us.
+We have been in your shoes, and we believe that our center together with A.A. community can help you just as it has helped us.